Program

 Midterm 1 Midterm 2 Final Exam

-Matter and Its Properties, Atomic Theory, Electrons in Atoms, Periodic Table, Chemical Compounds, Chemical Reactions, Reactions in Aqueous Solutions, Gases
+Topics: Matter and Its Properties, Atomic Theory, Electrons in Atoms, Periodic Table, Chemical Compounds, Chemical Reactions, Reactions in Aqueous Solutions, Gases, Thermochemistry, Chemical Bonding-I

 Topics: